alfredcurry/STEREO_D/README.md

 or to compile individual executables run `make` followed by the executable name.

 To run executables I have created `bash` scripts which are in the formate `run_???.sh` which both create folders to store results in and run the executables with the required input parameters.
 Either modify these, create new ones or use the scripts inside them.
 The required input parameters for the executbales (e.g., planet mass, grid resolution) are written in the `run_???.sh` scripts and the corresponding `.cc` files in `frontcodefiles`.
+I also include a `submit_???.pbs` file for use on HPC.

+Units are SI, unless stated otherwise.

 ### Executable options
 `MixStruct` - with "Mix" EoS and analyitc BCs (likely the desired method)